lukehollis/agentics-3d/README.md

 ## Getting Started
 0. Add the Agentics package to your Unity project
+0.a -- if working in 2D, you may get further with the 2D specific version
-1. Add the Brain component to your character
+1. Add the `AgenticController` component to your character, and configure with CharacterController, NavMeshAgent, and any other components you need
-2. Configure required components (Sensor, Plan, Motivation, etc.)
+2. Set an initial day plan and waypoints for the agent
 3. Set up training configuration with the python directory in the root of this repo
 4. Add example plans in Data directory and configure with NetworkingController [coming soon]